danmirror/croping-multi-image-python/README.md

 # croping image using python

-> This program is uses to crop image and literaly multiple image, this program can build auto directory name and number croping you can use this for many image , dont forget using python 3 to up to running a program because any script get error because is different python version
+> This program is used to crop images and literally multiple images, this program can generate automatic directory names, don't forget to use python 3 to run the program.

 ## related
 - [x] python 3
 - [x] opencv
+- [x] numpy
 - [x] your favorite code editor
 <br>